- Programs and Projects

 Curriculum development began in 2020 with an inaugural cohort of 45 teachers who received specialized training on the Yuba River watershed and how to create lessons that meet Next Generation Science Standards.
 Teachers then worked in smaller, grade-level groups to develop more than 175 Yuba River-focused lessons in science and other subject areas covering all K-12 grades and some community college lessons.

 In 2021, Yuba Water committed additional funds to train a second cohort of up to 40 teachers to join returning teachers from 2020 and partner on the final evaluate and refinements to the curriculum before it’s implemented countywide.
 The curriculum is designed to pair with a planned state-of-the-art watershed experience center, which is in the master planning process.
-An update on the master plan is expected in the fall of 2021.
+A final review of the curriculum is underway, with an update expected in 2023.

 Olivehurst Schools Water Education Pilot Program